MCPAgents/agency/README.md

 ## ✨ Features of MCP Agents

 - 🖼️ **Futuristic UI**: Built using **Next.js** and **Tailwind CSS**, providing a sleek and minimalistic experience.
-- 📚 **Tech Docs**: Curated documentation on how to get started with MCP, from Python SDKs to server setup.
+- 📑 **Tech Docs**: Curated documentation on how to get started with MCP, from Python SDKs to server setup.
-- 🗺️ **Roadmap**: A visual timeline of MCP's milestones and future plans.
+- 🗿 **Roadmap**: A visual timeline of MCP's milestones and future plans.

 ---

 ## 🚀 Getting Started

 ### 🔧 Prerequisites
-To run this project locally, you’ll need:
+To run the **web interface** locally, you’ll need:

 - **Node.js** (v16 or higher recommended)
 - **npm** or **yarn**